 Criteria addressed by the project (select all that apply): Supports Sustainability of Local Agriculture: Supports sustainability of agriculture by targeting the least productive farmland for land repurposing, shifting crop types, adopting drought-resilient growing methods, or other practices that improve soil health.
-Sustains Agricultural Economies: Minimizes agricultural job displacement, provides other economic benefits including increased pay, benefits, job security, and/or working conditions for farmworkers.
+Sustains Agricultural Economies: Minimizes agricultural job displacement or provides other economic benefits including increased pay, benefits, job security, and/or working conditions for farmworkers.
 Diversifies Economic Opportunities: Diversifies economic opportunities by providing training or job opportunities in land-based economies.

-Describe how the project addresses the selected Criteria (1⁄2 page maximum):
+Describe how the project addresses the selected Criteria ( $\frac{1}{2}$ page maximum):

-Regional Ecological Benefits (25 Points)
+Regional Ecological Benefits (5 Points)

 The Merced MLRP will prioritize projects that improve ecological outcomes through increased habitat connectivity, direct benefits to state and federal species of interest, increased resiliency of groundwater-dependent ecosystems, and/or other ecological benefits to the Merced Subbasin.
 Select all that apply.
 Projects may receive full points if they thoroughly address a single criterion, or multiple criteria within this section.
-Please see Appendix D for a map illustrating habitat connectivity.